DamienVesper/DamienVesper/README.md

 <!-- Descriptor !-->
 <p align="center">
   I am a fullstack Javascript developer developing browser-based games and websites, while specializing in accessibility issues.
-I have a background in system administration, learning how to program since 2015, and also like to play <a href="https://lichess.org/@/DamienVesper">chess</a> in my spare time.
+I have a background in system administration, have been programming since 2015, and also like to play <a href="https://lichess.org/@/DamienVesper">chess</a> in my spare time.
 </p>
 <br>